willkoehler/my_blog/_drafts/2017-01-25-react-navigation-shared-element-transition-2.md

 When our `collectAndAnimateSharedViews` is called, we are at the first step above and therefore only have access to React elements.
 React elements are plain objects and do not have a `getBoundingBox` method or anything remotely related!

-### Challenge 3: The late-coming information of bounding boxes
+### Challenge 2: The late-coming information of bounding boxes

 Why couldn't we have this much needed `getBoundingBox` method on React elements?

 This is by design.
 Layout information, such as bounding boxes, is only available when a native widget gets laid out on the screen.
 However, when we are at the step 1 of the React rendering process, the corresponding native widgets may have not been laid out or even created yet!

-This is why our first attempt of `collectAndAnimateSharedViews` won't work!
+This is why our first attempt of `cloneAndAnimateSharedViews` won't work!

 ## My solution
 So what else are on the table?
+The solution is to wait.
+We'd wait until the native widgets are laid out before trying to obtain their layout information.
+Fortunately, `React.View` provides a `onLayout` prop that helps us do exactly that.

-Here's my approach in a nutshell:
+Here's my complete approach in a nutshell:

+- Use the state of `SharedElementsTransitioner` to store the bounding boxes of shared views
 - When a shared view is mounted, register it as part of the state of `SharedElementsTransitioner`.
-This should be much more efficient than traversing the entire virtual tree searching for shared views.
+This should be more efficient than traversing the entire virtual tree searching for shared views.
-- When the layout process of `SharedElementsTransitioner` is done, measure the bounding boxes of shared views and save them into the state.
+- In `onLayout`, use `UIManager` to measure the bounding boxes of shared views and save them into the state.
-- Update the transitioner only when we have enough information to create the animation, such as the bounding boxes of shared views on both grid and detail scenes.
+- To reduce the flickering due to frequent `setState` calls, update transitioner only when there is enough information required for creating the animation.

 ### API